aldobatta/Dark_cluster/README.md

 ### Run a Sedov test

 The easy way to get used to Flash is to run some of the default tests.
-Thy are contained in the folder *Flash4.5/source/Simulations/SimulationsMain/*. **This is the folder where new "setups" (initial conditions and physics to be used) are defined.**
+They are contained in the folder *Flash4.5/source/Simulations/SimulationsMain/*. **This is the folder where new "setups" (initial conditions and physics to be used) are defined.**

 ### Compiling the "setup" to obtain an executable file to run the simulation